nuclear-sun/sqlite_server/README.md

 # sqlite_server
+## Functions
-provide a tcp server for sqlite
+Provide a tcp server for sqlite
+## Limitation
+Only one client is supported for now.